matseda/radix-html-scenario1/README.md

 # Radix-HTML-scenario1
-This is a simple html page dockerised using nginx.
+This is a simple html page containerized using docker.
 No external dependencies.
 No back end dependencies.
 No storage.
 No secrets.
 Static/Dynamic web page

 ## Getting started
 Follow these instructions to get a copy of the project on your local machine